ChristophReich1996/ToeffiPy/README.md

 # Data

-The mnist dataset used in example 1. & 2. is a subset from the original [mnist dataset by Yann LeCun et al.](http://yann.lecun.com/exdb/mnist/).
+The mnist dataset used in the examples is a subset from the original [mnist dataset by Yann LeCun et al.](http://yann.lecun.com/exdb/mnist/).